Rhea Dodd, 1959-2020: Climber, Veterinarian and Survivor of Rainier Tragedy

 Dodd spent her last months in her cozy and comfortable house in Golden, in the company of Kofinas and her daughters, Alexa, a digital analyst at the Los Angeles Times, and Annalise, a nursing student at the University of Colorado Anschutz campus.
 A stream of dedicated friends visited, and family flew out to see her.

-Rhea had fought hard, using her scientific background and her instincts, against anal cancer (preventable now with a vaccine).
+Rhea had fought hard, using her scientific background and her instincts, against anal cancer (largely preventable now through an HPV vaccine).
 Early this year she was the first patient given an experimental cancer vaccine in a pioneering study at Vanderbilt University, and many of us had high hopes.

 “I trust my own immune system more than I trust chemotherapy,” Rhea said in an article on the Vanderbilt University Medical center website.
 While the clinical trial, in which she received an infusion of her own reprogrammed immune cells, ultimately did not save her, she said in the article, “I have outlived my prognosis.
 Maybe it’s because I got good care or maybe I got good care because I just kept looking and looking.
 Maybe it’s because I don’t accept this illness is going to kill me.
 Cancer patients should not be afraid to search for treatment options.
 You have to be your own advocate because it’s your life that is on the line.
 I don’t take no for an answer.
 I’ve relied on persistence and turning over every stone.”